tntyousif/django-crud-app-Cars/README.md

 ### Future work:
-1. Adding pic's for the Car's and the Mod's
+1. Adding pic's for the Car's and the Mod's API
+2. Giving the user the choice for using his photos
-2. Making the wibsite accessible form the mobile
+3. Making the wibsite accessible form the mobile